jackkoenig/How2Start_Chisel3/README.md

 # Prerequisists
 Prerequisists are
 - Java (for running Scala)
-- SBT (Simple Built Tool to parse Chisel3 grammeron the Scala)
+- SBT (Simple Built Tool to parse Chisel3 grammer on the Scala)

 See for sbt installation;
 'Installation Preparation'